emiwuwu/deep-learning-challenge/README.md

 ## Results

-- The target model performance is to achieve an accuracy of 75% in classifying successful and unsuccessful funding.
+- The target model performance was set to attain a classification accuracy of 75% for distinguishing between successful and unsuccessful funding allocation.
-- Model improvements have been made through hyperparameter tuning and early stopping.
+- Model enhancements were introduced through a combination of hyperparameter tuning, early stopping, and feature engineering.
-- Despite these enhancements, the model's performance may still fall short of the desired accuracy.
+- The initial model `AlphabetSoupCharity.h5` fell short of expectations, while the improved model `AlphabetSoupCharity_Optimization.h5` succeeded in achieving the desired accuracy threshold.

 ## Usage